 Winner of the Edgar Award for Best Young Adult Mystery and compared to Ruta Sepetys, this is an acclaimed YA World War 2 novel that I have been meaning to read.

-What Is Your Next World War II Read?
+What Are Your Next Top World War 2 Books?

 There are endless top World War 2 books that you can read.
 These are just a few that I learned more from and showed me different perspectives of WWII from around the world from both children and adults.